 On July 18, 2012 the Norwich University Incident Command team conducted two table top exercise scenarios.
 The drill was scheduled by the Chief Administrative Officer.
 The exercise was facilitated and reviewed by Ernie Drew, a senior advisor for with Norwich University Applied Research Institutes (NUARI).
 The incident command team exercised Norovirus and shooter/bomber scenarios.
 An after action review conducted immediately following each scenario.
 The exercise lasted 4.5 hours.

 Missing Student Notification Procedures

-If the student is under 18 years old, notify a parent or legal guardian; and
+If the student is under 18 years old, notify a parent or legal guardian;

 In cases where the student is over 18 years old and has not identified a person to be contacted, appropriate law enforcement officials will be notified.

 The student population has the responsibility to notify Residence Life or Corps Leadership of any suspected missing person.
 This information will immediately be passed up to the Dean of Students or Commandant as appropriate for verification.

 Any missing person report must be verified internally and then the Dean of Students or Commandant of Cadets (as appropriate) will make the phone calls notifying the appropriate contact people/law enforcement, etc.

 Programs designed to inform students about campus security and safety are initially covered at student orientation.
 This subject is also included in the student handbook.
 The Security Department provides support services to the University community.
 These services include:

 Assisting campus motorists with minor vehicle problems